kitttn/temptest/Development-Hardware.md

 BDB features include:
 * STM32F417 Supervisory Controller (SVC)
-* UniPro network switch which allows point-to-point connection between hardware modules
+* Toshiba UniPro network switch which allows point-to-point connection between hardware modules
 * HSIC connection for an Application Processor (AP) such as the Nvidia Jetson TK1, or 96Boards Marvell PXA1938
-* AP bridge ASICs to allow an AP and display device to connect to the UniPro network
+* Toshiba AP bridge ASICs to allow an AP and display device to connect to the UniPro network
-* General Purpose (GP) bridge ASICs to allow the UniPro network to connect to various low-speed downstream interfaces such as GPIO, PWM, I2C, I2S, USB, SDIO, UART, etc.
+* Toshiba General Purpose (GP) bridge ASICs to allow the UniPro network to connect to various low-speed downstream interfaces such as GPIO, PWM, I2C, I2S, USB, SDIO, UART, etc.
 * SMA connectors for probing or interconnecting UniPro, D-PHY, and M-PHY
 * Breakout connectors for SVC and bridge ASIC debugging and programming pins.